 The same study found that 98% of adults know texting and driving is wrong but still do it anyway.
 In a sign of the times, six in ten of those adults who admit to texting while driving said they did not do so three years ago.

 People text and drive because they think their message is important, but doing so puts drivers, passengers, and others in nearby vehicles at considerable risk.
 The immense hazard it poses should be enough to break the habit, but the statistics show that may not be true.

-The National Highway Traffic Safety Administration (NHTSA) reported that distracted driving like texting while driving accounted for 3,477 deaths in 2015, along with 391,000 injuries.
-This is even as national campaigns like “It Can Wait” by AT&T ask drivers to pledge not to text while driving and states have begun their own campaigns to pass laws and crack down on this dangerous behavior.
-Researchers found out that you are 23 times more likely to get into an accident with distracted driving.
+The National Highway Traffic Safety Administration (NHTSA) reported that distracted driving, like texting while driving, accounted for 3,142 deaths in 2019, along with 424,000 injuries.
+This is even as AT&T’s national campaigns like “It Can Wait” by AT&T ask drivers to pledge not to text while driving, and states have begun their own campaigns to pass laws and crack down on this dangerous behavior.

 For a free legal consultation, call 800-537-8185